gopalkriagg/alphabridge/README.md

+AlphaBridge is a AI program to play contract bridge.

 GNUBridge is a Contract Bridge program written in Java and available under GNU public license v.
 3.

 Note, there haven't been any updates to this project for awhile.